-Many ecommerce businesses use a fulfillment warehouse to handle stock storage and order shipping tasks.
-We looked at the most popular options and the rising stars and selected six that suit the range of small business needs.
+Many ecommerce businesses use a fulfillment warehouse to handle inventory, order processing, and shipping tasks.
+We reviewed top fulfillment warehouse operations and uncovered 7 that go the extra mile to meet small business needs.
 Read on for our review of these fulfillment warehouse options as well as our top recommendations.

 |Warehouse Provider||Who is it best suited for?|

-- Meet a range of shipping needs and budgets
+- Meeting a range of shipping needs and budgets

-- Integrate with a wide variety of online selling platforms
+- Integrating with a wide variety of online selling platforms

-All six of the options we reviewed offer the expected fulfillment warehouse services such as secure storage, accurate pick and pack, and discounted shipping.
-Plus each offers an extra something that answers specific selling and order fulfillment needs.
-Read on to learn more about our top six fulfillment warehouse picks.
+All 7 of the options we reviewed offer the expected fulfillment warehouse services such as secure storage, accurate pick-and-pack services, and discounted shipping.
+Plus each offers something extra that answers specific selling and order fulfillment needs.
+Read on to learn more about each of our best fulfillment warehouse picks for 2018.

 Best Fulfillment Warehouse for Small Businesses, Startups & Crowdfunding Fulfillment: ShipBob